 Rehab centres take a holistic approach when it comes to addiction recovery and aim to help you rebuild your confidence, restore your balance in life, and improve your resilience.

-The aftercare team after rehab can help you with many things such as helping with housing benefit applications when you escape a domestic abuse relationship, helping you with job applications, and providing you with all of the support you need to commence your new life when you leave the rehab centre.
+• Providing you with all of the support you need to commence your new life when you leave the rehab centre.

-It’s important that you don’t see your rehab treatment as the end of your recovery journey.
 When you are in a rehab centre, it’s easier to avoid your usual triggers for your addiction.
 However, these triggers may return when you go back home to your usual environment.

-Recovery from addiction lasts a lifetime and it’s something that you need to continue working on.
-It will get easier as time goes on.
 The aftercare that you get when you leave rehab can include regular therapy sessions, counselling sessions, and more to help make sure you continue your recovery journey after leaving the treatment centre.

 How We Can Help

 Here at Nova Recovery, we are a dedicated private hospital in Scotland, providing constant care for those with stress-related mental illnesses and alcohol dependency.
-Our treatment services are led by a nurse manager, a psychiatrist, a clinical nurse specialist, mental health nurse therapists, and support therapists.

 For help with drug and alcohol rehab services in Scotland, get in touch with us for your professional recovery care at Nova Recovery.
 You can call us any time on 01475 303998.